 A scathing 449-page congressional report detailing abuses of market power by Google, Apple, Amazon and Facebook likely foreshadows troubles ahead for tech firms under a Biden administration and a Democrat-controlled Congress.
 The report put together by a panel from the House Judiciary Committee laid out a road map for Congress to put the brakes on the dominance of the nation's four largest tech companies.

 Google and Facebook are already facing multiple lawsuits from federal and state law enforcement as well as regulatory agencies.

-It’s unclear how far a Biden Justice Department will be willing to go in terms of antitrust enforcement and reforms.
-While Sen. Elizabeth Warren of Massachusetts who ran for the Democratic nomination for president, pushed to break up big tech companies, Biden has said it’s too early to talk about breaking up companies and instead has leaned toward regulation as a way to curb their power.
+It's unclear how far a Biden Justice Department will be willing to go in terms of antitrust enforcement and reforms.
+While Sen. Elizabeth Warren of Massachusetts, Biden has said it's too early to talk about breaking up companies and instead has leaned toward regulation as a way to curb their power.